Everson Walls: Professional legacy

 Walls is one of the most prolific and decorated defensive backs to ever play in the game.
 He is one of only two players to lead the NFL in interceptions three times (Ed Reed is the other).
 He also led his Cowboys in interceptions a franchise-record five times, he ranks second in the team's career interceptions list and is 10th all-time on the career interceptions list, with 57.
 In addition, he shares the career Pro Bowl interceptions record with four, and shares the single-game Pro Bowl record for interceptions with two.
-With experience under Eddie Robinson, Tom Landry, Bill Parcells, Jimmy Johnson and Bill Belichick, Walls has had the privilege of working for some of the all-time greatest coaches.
+With experience under Eddie Robinson, Tom Landry, Bill Parcells, Jimmy Johnson, Bill Belichick and Nick Saban.
+Walls has played for some of the winningest coaches in history.
 He was named to the Cowboys 25th Year Anniversary Team.

 Despite his accolades, Walls remains an outsider to the Pro Football Hall of Fame.
 However, in his final year of eligibility he made it as a modern-era finalist for the first and only time, but did not make it past the cutdown from 15 to 10.
 If Walls makes it in the future, he will be selected through the hall of fame's Senior Committee.
 On December 6, 2006, it was announced that Walls would be inducted into the Southwestern Athletic Conference Hall of Fame.

 He was also inducted into the Texas Black Sports Hall of Fame, the Louisiana Sports Hall of Fame and the Grambling Legends Sports Hall of Fame.

 In 2019, the Professional Football Researchers Association named Walls to the PFRA Hall of Very Good Class of 2019.

 Walls was named the 2010 FCS Championship game ambassador.

 Walls was guarding Dwight Clark on a key play near the end of the 1981 NFC Championship, a reception that is remembered as "The Catch".
 A photograph of the catch, taken by Walter Iooss, with Clark at the height of his leap and Walls reaching out to try to block the ball, was featured on the cover of Sports Illustrated following the game, in which the 49ers defeated the Cowboys 28–27.

 Nearly ten years later, Walls would again be featured on the cover of Sports Illustrated, but this time as a winner, celebrating the Giants Super Bowl XXV win over the Buffalo Bills (Feb 4, 1991).

 After signing with the Cowboys in August 2020, former Minnesota Vikings pass rusher Everson Griffen, who grew up as a Cowboys fan, revealed that he was named after Walls.